How to Fix Error F48 on Miele H6780BP (Wall Oven)

 When to Call a Professional

-DIY repairs for the F48 error on the Miele H6780BP typically cost between $20–$150 in parts, depending on the faulty component.
-A professional service call usually runs $150–$300 in labor alone, before parts are added.
+If you’re thinking about DIY repairs for the F48 error on the Miele H6780BP, you can expect parts to cost between $20–$150, depending on what’s faulty.
+A professional service call usually ranges from $150–$300 in labor alone, not including parts.
 Tackling this repair yourself can save you $100–$200 or more.

 What does error code F48 mean on my Miele H6780BP wall oven?

-Error F48 typically indicates a fault with the oven’s temperature sensor or its wiring connection.
-The oven cannot accurately read internal temperatures, so it shuts down as a safety precaution.
+Error F48 usually indicates a fault with the oven’s temperature sensor or its wiring connection.
+If the oven can’t accurately read internal temperatures, it shuts down as a safety precaution.

 Can I reset the F48 error myself without calling a technician?

-You can attempt a reset by switching off the circuit breaker for 60 seconds and powering the oven back on.
-If F48 returns immediately, the sensor likely needs professional inspection or replacement.
+You can try resetting it by switching off the circuit breaker for 60 seconds and then powering the oven back on.
+If F48 comes back immediately, the sensor likely needs professional inspection or replacement.

 How much does it typically cost to repair a Miele H6780BP showing error F48?

-A temperature sensor replacement for this model generally runs between $150 and $300, including parts and labor.
-Costs vary depending on your region and the technician’s service fee.
+Replacing the temperature sensor for this model typically costs between $150 and $300, including parts and labor.
+Costs can vary based on your location and the technician’s service fee.